Skip to main content

 Check our current and upcoming events at the S.S.
 Sicamous in Penticton B.C ~ South Okanagan Region

-We have a variety of new and exciting events happening in 2023. check out our website to learn about each individual event coming up.
-You can buy your tickets at the Ship during office hours or you can purchase your tickets online here.
+We have a variety of new and exciting events happening in 2024.
+Check out our website to learn about each individual event coming up.
+You can buy tickets for select events at the Ship during office hours or you can purchase your tickets online here.

 All funds raised at our events will go towards the SS Sicamous Marine Heritage Park and Museum.
 Since Covid19 we had to shut down our doors permanently which resulted in a significant loss of funds and revenue.
 Now that we are able to open up, we are working towards raising funds for updates to museum and restoration projects out in the Park.